oKatanaaa/lima-gui/README.md

 1. First install the lima-gui by running `pip install -e .` in the repo folder.
 2. Run `python -m lima_gui.app`

+If you experience any problem, please make a corresponding issue.

 ## TODO

 - [ ] Safeguards not to lose data.